 I spend a lot of time on Twitter and Reddit trying to figure out how to optimize my OpenClaw setup.

-memory architecture.
+Improve memory architecture.
 Add new skills.
 Tweak tools.
 Experiment with cron jobs.

 It never ends.